namekinggamerboy/uplife/README.md

 <br>

 • Add new giveaway and music command and Update All commands<br>
-• Now discord.js packhe or client options<br>
+• Now discord.js package or client options<br>
 • offical document<br>
 • randomNum and randomText option<br>
 • mention emoji or mention use data option<br>